DeborahKurz/simple-goals-tracker-app/client/README.md

 ##### models.py
 ##### seed.py

 **cli.py** and **helpers.py**
 `cli.py` handles the menus, and helpers.py handles user input and calling our Model's methods.

-#### cli.py:
-This file gives you the menus that are visible in the CLI and calls methods in `helpers.py` (which call methods that handle SQL in our models).
-**`menu()` and `main()`** work together as the main menu (the one we see when we start the app in our CLI).
-They include the following options:
-1. See all saved U.S. States (this allows you to see all the States they ahve added to the wishlist)
-2. Add a new U.S. State (this lets you add a new State to your wishlist)
-3. View a State's details (this asks you to choose a State and then shows you the details of that state which include the cities you have added and notes on what specifically you want to see/do in each city.
-Under the hood, this option will take you to the "city menu" described below)
-4. Delete a State (this option is used to delete a State and its corresponding cities from your wishlist)
-5. Exit the program (this is pretty self explainitory: when you are done adding to or updating your wishlist, you can select this option to exit the program)

-**`sub_menu()` and `cities_loop()`** work together to create a second menu designed specifically for handling your saved cities.
-This menu includes the following options:
-1. Add a new city (this allows you to add a new city to the State you are currently in)
-2. Delete a city (this lets you to remove a city from your wishlist)
-3. Return to the 'States' Menu (this is how you return to the "main menu")

-`main()` and `cities_loop()` call methods that were placed in the `helpers.py` file in order to make cleaner code.

-#### helpers.py:
-This file holds some of the code that is called in `cli.py`.
-It also draws from our `models` folder (`state.py` and `city.py`) to make the `cli.py` menu work.

-`helpers.py` imports both the State and City classes and uses them in some of the following methods:
-1. `exit_program()`: Uses `exit()` to exit out of our app's CLI menu.
-2. `list_states()`: Lists States or alerts you to add a State if you haven't already.
-3. `choose_state()`: Handles user input and allows you to choose which State specifically you would like to see details on.
-4. `delete_state()`: Calls methods from both `state.py` and `city.py` to delete a State and all it's associated cities from the database.
-5. `add_state()`: Takes your input and allows you to add a state to the database.
-6. `list_cities()`: Lists all the cities associated with a chosen State, or alerts you to add a city if there aren't any cities in the database (assicoated with the chosen State).
-7. `add_city()`: Handles user input and allows you to add a city to the database.
-8. `delete_city()`: Deletes a city associated with a chosen State.
-9. `separator()`: Creates a line of stars (*) that acts as a separator in the command line.

-These methods call on methods in the `models` folder.

 ### Models
 This application does not use SQLAlchemy, so, in the `models` folder (`lib/models`), you will find two Python files (**`state.py`** and **`city.py`**) with SQL statements.